Chang-Yu-Chang/ecoprospector/docs/source/content/quickstart.rst

 Quick Start Guide
 =================

-This page provides a quick start guide for using Ecoprospector with an single input :code:`.csv` file.
+This page provides a quick start guide for using ecoprospector with an single input :code:`.csv` file.
 If you do not know how to configurate :code:`.csv` file, please read :ref:`Input Mapping File` for more details on each parameter.

-We created a commandline tool so you can run Ecoprospector , For example in Terminal on Mac, enter
+You can execute a experiments in a command line to quickly run an experiment.
+For example in Terminal on Mac, enter

 .. code-block:: bash

-    $ Ecoprospector mapping_file.csv 0
+    $ ecoprospector mapping_file.csv 0

 Where mapping_file.csv is the input :code:`csv` file and i is the row (0-indexed) specifying the experiment to be run.